Todd A. Schoenhaus

 Education: Mr. Schoenhaus obtained his law degree from the University of Michigan Law School in December of 1996, where he was awarded Writing and Advocacy Class "Best Oralist", achieved moot court competition semifinalist, and served as an Associate Editor of the University of Michigan Journal of Law Reform.
 Mr. Schoenhaus graduated with distinction from the University of Michigan in 1994 with a Bachelor of Arts in Political Science, where he captained the mock trial team and was awarded "Best Attorney" at the National Competition in both 1993 and 1994.

-Bar Admissions: Mr. Schoenhaus is admitted to practice law in Pennsylvania, New Jersey, and U.S. Court of Appeals for the Federal Circuit, U.S. Court of Appeals for the Third Circuit, U.S. District Court for the Eastern District of Pennsylvania, and U.S. District Court for the Western District of Pennsylvania.
+Bar Admissions: Mr. Schoenhaus is admitted to practice law in Pennsylvania, New Jersey, and U.S. Court of Appeals for the Federal Circuit, U.S. Court of Appeals for the Third Circuit, U.S. District Courts for the Eastern, Middle and Western Districts of Pennsylvania, and U.S. District Court for the District of New Jersey.

 Membership/Associations: Mr. Schoenhaus is a member of the Pennsylvania Association for Justice, Philadelphia Trial Lawyers Association, and the Philadelphia Bar Association.
 He is actively involved in the Philadelphia community, serving as a board member of both the University of Michigan Alumni Association's Philadelphia Chapter and the Anti-Defamation League's Eastern Pennsylvania/Delaware region.